Shabbat Morning Services: What to Expect

 Author

-• Rabbi Sydni Adler Rubinstein
+• Rabbi Sydni Rubinstein headshot

 Rabbi Sydni is originally from Agoura Hills, California.
 Previously, she served as the Rabbi of Agudath Achim in Shreveport, Louisiana.
 She has also served as a spiritual leader and teacher at Jewish organizations such as Ohr Shalom Synagogue (San Diego, California), IKAR (Los Angeles), and B’nai B’rith Camp (Neotsu, Oregon).
 Rabbi Sydni especially enjoys teaching, learning, reading, writing, and chatting about Jewish approaches to self-care, the status of women in Jewish law, and Biblical notions of love of God.
 When she is not at Congregation Beth Torah, you may find her practicing yoga, playing piano, or enjoying the season's produce.
 You may also find her spending time with her husband and best friend, Rabbi Feivel, their son Shalom Zimri, and their dogs Buddy and Marbles.